Crazy Horse (band): With and without Young, late 1970–1989

-Following sessions in November 1975 for an aborted Crazy Horse album, the band went on to appear on both 1977's American Stars 'n Bars (including the entire first side alongside a band dubbed The Bullets), and 1978's Comes a Time on two tracks: "Look Out for My Love" and "Lotta Love".
+Following sessions in November 1975 for an aborted Crazy Horse album, the band went on to appear on both 1977's American Stars 'n Bars (including several discrete tracks and the entire first side, which was credited to an expanded lineup [Neil Young, Crazy Horse and the Bullets] with Ben Keith, violinist Carole Mayedo and backing vocalists Linda Ronstadt and Nicolette Larson) and on two tracks ("Look Out for My Love" and "Lotta Love") on 1978's Comes a Time.

 In 1978, Crazy Horse released Crazy Moon, their fourth original album.
 It features instrumental contributions from Young, Bobby Notkoff, Greg Leroy, and Michael Curtis.
-Before the album's release, the band joined Young on the tour that served as both the basis of the live/studio album Rust Never Sleeps and the tour document Live Rust, both credited to Neil Young & Crazy Horse.
+Before the album's release, the band joined Young on the autumn 1978 arena tour that served as both the basis of the live/studio album Rust Never Sleeps and the tour document Live Rust, both released in 1979 and credited to Neil Young & Crazy Horse.

-As Young spent much of the eighties pursuing his most experimental work to date, Crazy Horse recorded with him sporadically, beginning with the 1981 album Re·ac·tor.
-The band began to record Trans before Young evolved the project into a solo album, and a 1984 album was abandoned after their performances were dubbed by Young and Briggs as subpar.
-Following sporadic performances in 1984 and 1985, Neil Young & Crazy Horse eventually toured in 1986 and recorded the album Life, releasing it in 1987.
+As Young spent much of the eighties pursuing his most experimental work to date, Crazy Horse recorded with him more sporadically after the critically disparaged 1981 album Re·ac·tor.
+The band began to record Trans (1982) before Young designated the project as a solo album, and a 1984 album was abandoned after their performances were dubbed by Young and Briggs as subpar.
+Following sporadic performances in 1984 and 1985, Neil Young & Crazy Horse toured in 1986 and recorded the album Life (1987).

-Following the Life Tour, Young included all three members of Crazy Horse in a horn-augmented ensemble, the Bluenotes, and toured clubs in the fall of 1987.
+Immediately thereafter, Young included all three members of Crazy Horse in a horn-augmented ensemble, the Bluenotes, and toured clubs in the fall of 1987.
 But when Talbot and Molina proved ill-suited to a blues-oriented approach, Young replaced them while retaining Sampedro, who would remain with Young in various band permutations over the next two years.
-Immediately thereafter, Talbot and Molina hired former Rain Parade lead guitarist Matt Piucci and recruited Sonny Mone from Hanover, Massachusetts to provide lead vocals and rhythm guitar.
+During this period, Talbot and Molina hired former Rain Parade lead guitarist Matt Piucci and recruited Sonny Mone from Hanover, Massachusetts to provide lead vocals and rhythm guitar.
 With seven songs by Mone, this incarnation of the band recorded the pointedly-titled Left for Dead, released in 1989.